2. Laser

 Left: The HeNe laser and its beam expanded with a lens.
 The laser beam passes through a linear polariser with a transmitting orientation indicated by a red arrow attached to the filter holder.
 The transmitting orientation of the polariser is horizontal in this image.
 Right: The same polariser with a vertical transmitting orientation blocks the laser beam completely.
 Hence the laser beam is horizontally polarised.

-Have a look at the experiment in a Video (1 MB).
+Have a look at the experiment in a Video (500 kB).

 In the previous page, it was made clear that resonance in the laser can be easily disrupted through absorption loss.
 This is the reason why the ends of the discharge tube should be as permeable as possible.
 This can be achieved by using a so-called Brewster windows.
 These are windows tilted at Brewster’s angle which is a 56° incidence angle in air for an air-glass interface.